tijanab44/odin/notes/html-css-javasc.md

 OVO MI NISTA NIJE JASNO ---->
-- good commit messages (on GitHub) to ti mogu gledati ako apliciras za posao recimo, istoriju commit-ova na gh Having a good commit message history will allow you (or other developers working on your code) to quickly see what changes were made and why.
+- good commit messages (on GitHub) to mozes da provjeris, istoriju commit-ova na gh Having a good commit message history will allow you (or other developers working on your code) to quickly see what changes were made and why.
 This is useful if a bug is found in the code that needs to be fixed! example of a bad commit message: fix a bug